liady/react-webpack-gulp-starter/README.md

 - [ReactCSS](http://reactcss.com/)

 ## Todo
-- Prevent Webpack-dev-server from outputting all modules
+- Prevent webpack from outputting all React modules to console on every build
 - Pull requests are welcome!

 ## License